 The second idea is the Pirc/Modern mix.

 These positions give great flexibility to Black because as early as move 1 he can vary his choice, starting with 1…g6 or 1…d6.
 This can also be handy against 1 d4 though in that case other transpositions after 2 c4 should be considered, while the King’s Indian Defence remains a valid option.
-The only thing Black must be aware about the move-order is to perhaps try to avoid the system recently used by Carlsen, namely: 1 e4 g6 2 d4 Bg7 3 Nf3 d6 4 Bc4 and if 4…Nf6 then 5 Qe2, keeping the option to play c3 and Nbd2.
+The only thing Black must be aware of the move-order is to perhaps try to avoid the system recently used by Carlsen, namely: 1 e4 g6 2 d4 Bg7 3 Nf3 d6 4 Bc4 and if 4…Nf6 then 5 Qe2, keeping the option to play c3 and Nbd2.
 This system has proven to be very tough for Black.

 Position after 1 d4 g6 2 c4 Bg7 3 e4